drug-design/course/docs/chapters/structure-based-design-case-studies.md

 #### Analysis of the Factor Xa and DX-9065a Complex (3/4)

-The acetimiodyl pyrrolidine group binds to the aryl binding pocket S4 in a cation hole created by the carbonyl groups of Lys-96 and Glu-97 together with the Glu-97 side-chain.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/analysis-factor-xa-dx-9065a-complex-34-40886f41'><i class='fa fa-play' aria-hidden='true'></i></button>The acetimiodyl pyrrolidine group binds to the aryl binding pocket S4 in a cation hole created by the carbonyl groups of Lys-96 and Glu-97 together with the Glu-97 side-chain.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/alt1_1_4_3_0_1.png){: loading=lazy }